 Evaluation of official transcripts will be processed in date order received and are usually completed within 4-8 weeks depending on the time of year.

 Students will be notified via their CCC student email account that their transcript evaluation results are ready for review.

-Students can contact Enrollment and Graduation Services if they have any questions regarding their transfer credit evaluation.
+Students can contact Graduation Services if they have any questions regarding their transfer credit evaluation.

 REVIEW HISTORY